Rohith04MVK/Brain-Tumor-Segmentation-And-Classification/README.md

 ## Predictions

-The model returns a pandas dataframe as its output
+The model returns a pandas data frame as its output
 ![predictions](images/predictions.PNG)

 These are the model predictions for the images,